 Outdoor drinking areas can provide an enjoyable experience for customers, but this must be balanced against the needs of local residents and the impact that outdoor drinking areas may have e.g. possible nuisance and disturbance.
 Since the Covid Pandemic, premises have made greater use of outdoor areas.

 4.8.1 Q. Do you believe that the Board should have a policy on outdoor drinking areas?

 YES: 4 personsNO: 1 person

-NO VIEW: 3 persons
+NO VIEW: 0 persons

-Reasons given are as follows:
+The reasons given were as follows: